 Remember, more expensive doesn’t always mean more features!
-You can find awesome products for under $200, with all the features you’ll use and more.
-Some even offer functionality that may be missing in a $400 model!
+You can find awesome products for cheaper price ranges, with all the features you’ll use and more.
+Some even offer functionality that may be missing in expensive models!

 Think about your skill level:

 Another big factor in making your decision is your own skill level.
-You’ll want to think about where you’re at right now, so you can make sure you’ll be able to use it.
+You’ll want to think about where you’re at right now, so you can make sure you’ll be able to use your new workstation.
 It’s also good to think about your goals, so you can choose one that’ll grow with and expand your abilities.